saudade-studio/saudade-studio.github.io/README.md

 - [] Re-work hero introduction
 - [] Find a better hero image
 - [] Add team section
-- [] point jamsamcam.com to the about page
 - [] get feedback